26 Secrets Your Pet Store Won’t Tell You (But You Should Know)

 Don’t focus on the food label

 Unless your dog or cat has allergies or a medical condition, it probably doesn’t need a premium, higher-priced pet food.
 If you truly want to ensure your pet’s long-term health, focus more on how much you feed it (and keeping it at a healthy weight) and less on the label.
-Never feed your pet these 11 foods!
+Find out what vets say are the best dry foods for cats.

 Give animals time to adjust